Here are the food rules you have to follow:

 7. Cooking is not a God-given talent bestowed upon the lucky.
 It’s a collection of skills that anyone can learn (and everyone should!).
 Learn the basics and you’ll have an easier time cooking for yourself and your family.
 That said, in all my experience teaching and eating and cooking I’ve found that the difference between an OK cook and a great cook is that the great ones have a deep understanding of the food the THEY really love.
 They cook from their heart/gut/instincts and forge their own culinary path.

 8. Seasoning your food with salt is not an option, it’s a necessity if you want your food to taste good.
 If you’ve made a recipe, followed it to the “T” and it still doesn’t taste quite right — add some salt.
 Nine out of ten dishes are made better with this simple ingredient.
 My everyday salt of choice is kosher — I use it for all of my cooking and baking unless otherwise noted.
 I also have a fondness for the crunch of Maldon salt and use it to finish off a bit of roast chicken or grilled vegetables or fresh sliced tomatoes or chocolate brownies.

-9. If I could only take 5 ingredients to a desert island, they would be: lemons, extra virgin olive oil, full-fat plain yogurt, yuzu, fresh chilies, harissa and crunchy sea salt.
+9. If I could only take 5 ingredients to a desert island, they would be: lemons, extra virgin olive oil, full-fat plain yogurt, yuzu, fresh herbs (maybe in seed form so I could grow them??), coconut oil and crunchy sea salt.
 It is my belief that nearly everything tastes better when paired with some or all of these ingredients.

 10. The single best way to connect with other people is over a meal.
 Breaking bread is powerful and can sustain families, nurture relationships and be a much-need pause button in our oft-too-busy lives.
 Eat with other people, cook together, share stories.